captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 You threaten me?

 ---

 ## HAIMON:
-It is no threat to try to stop your senseless plans.
+It is no threat to try and stop your senseless plans.

 ---

 ## CREON:
-It is you who have lost your senses.
+You are the one who has lost your senses.
 And you will regret this argument.

 ---

 ## HAIMON:
 If you weren’t my father I would say you were mad.

 ---

 ## CREON: